diffConv: Analyzing Irregular Point Clouds with an Irregular View: Method

-Compared with \cref{eq: edgeconv}, in the case of linear activation, the only difference between diffConv and edgeConv is on the aggregation function.
+is the average of the neighbor-wise feature difference from Eq.~\ref{eq: edgeconv}.
+In line with Eq.~\ref{eq: diffConv}, diffConv for point $p_i$ becomes $ g_i = l_\theta \left(A\!V\!G(x_i-x_j)||x_i\right) . $ When $l_\theta$ is linear, diffConv can be further decribed by $ g_i = A\!V\!G(l_\theta(x_i-x_j||x_i)) . $ Compared with Eq.~\ref{eq: edgeconv}, in the case of linear activation, the only difference between diffConv and edgeConv is in the aggregation function.
 When $l_\theta$ is nonlinear, the feature difference is activated before aggregation, while diffConv operates in reverse order.
 In contrast to edgeConv, our diffConv is more flexible with respect to the definition of neighborhood - the number of neighbors is no longer fixed.